ytorg/Yotter/README.md

     > If you get *`"No such command db"`*, try running `source venv/bin/activate` again.
 9. [env] Run the application.
     - `flask run`
+    > You can optionally use `flask run --host 0.0.0.0` so you can use Parasitter from other devices from the same network using the host device's IP address and port. ¡Test it from a smartphone!
 10. Go to "http://localhost:5000/" and enjoy.

 ### Updating to new versions: